SuyashLakhotia/TechInterview/2 - Algorithms.md

 - An algorithm that calls itself in its definition.
 - The **recursive case** in a conditional statement is used to trigger the recursion.
 - The **base case** in a conditional statement is used to break the recursion.
+- Note that recursive algorithms can be very space inefficient as each recursive call adds a new layer to the stack.

 ### Greedy